eagle840/killercoda-labs/ubuntu/step1.md

 to allow pods on the controlplane

-kubectl taint node controlplane node-role.kubernetes.io/master:NoSchedule-
+`kubectl taint node controlplane node-role.kubernetes.io/master:NoSchedule-`{{copy}}

+to allow access to running pods with ports 9000 and 9090

+`kubectl port-forward -n minio-dev pod/minio 9000 9090 --address 0.0.0.0`{{copy}}